aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 }

 // Free the memory of the |memory_ptr|.
 No return.
-// NOTICE: The function only free the memory of the struct.
+// NOTICE: The function only frees the memory of the struct.
 The memory pointed
 // to by pointers to data and type in struct is not freed.
 This memory is
 // managed by bytecode related functions. void AqvmMemory_FreeMemory(struct AqvmMemory_Memory* memory_ptr) {